Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

-Heater feedforward allows for better regulation of temperature control of tools, when subjected to changing fan speeds, extrusion rates or  RepRapFirmware supports a number of methods of heater feedforward:
+Heater feedforward allows for better regulation of heater temperature, when subjected to changing fan speeds or extrusion rates.
+RepRapFirmware supports a number of methods of heater feedforward:
 * Fan speed to heater power feedforward is calibrated during heater tuning with M303, and stored in the M307 K parameter.
 This increase heater power, to maintain current temperature, as fan speed increases.
 * Extrusion rate to heater power feedforward is configured by M309 S parameter.
 This increase heater power, to maintain current temperature, as extrusion rate increses.
 * In RRF 3.6.0 and later, heater temperature feedforward is configured by M309 T and A parameters.
 This changes the temperature setpoint as extrusion rate changes, so temperature can be set lower when going slow, and higher when going faster.